 2 The Association may, in its absolute discretion, consent to an assignment or transfer by a Member of its rights as referred to in Rule 89.1, subject to such terms and conditions as the Association deems fit and subject to the Association’s right to deduct from any sum due or to become due from the Association to any assignee or transferee of the Member’s rights such amount as the Association may estimate to be sufficient to discharge any existing or anticipated liability of the Member to the Association.

 The Association is more than just an insurer; it is a club of Members.
 The identity and standing of each Member is important to the other Members1 and the Association has gone to some lengths on behalf of its Members to vet each applicant, its management structure and its Ships before agreeing to accept it as a Member.
-Therefore, the premium rating that the Association has attributed to that Member reflects the risk that the Association has assessed the entry of that Member to be in the light of such vetting process.
+Therefore, the Estimated Total Call that the Association has attributed to that Member reflects the risk that the Association has assessed the entry of that Member to be in the light of such vetting process.
 Consequently, it is vital that such important safeguards should not be undermined by the ability of a Member to assign or transfer its rights under the contract of insurance to another organisation that might constitute a bigger risk to the membership and thereby, to the funds of the membership.
 Rule 89 restricts the ability of a Member to make such transfers outside the control of the Association.

 (A) The Member shall not assign…its rights… (Rule 89.1)